Welcome to TCAT Whiteville’s Dual Enrollment program !

 Tennessee Student Assistance Corporation's (TSAC) Dual Enrollment Grant provides a cost-effective way for high school students to earn college hours for free

-Students who do not meet TSAC Dual Enrollment Grant eligibility requirements may still dual enroll but they would be responsible for the tuition/fees.
+Students who do not meet Dual Enrollment Grant eligibility requirements may still dual enroll and pay tuition/fees out-of-pocket.